These rich Sweet Potato Biscuits are a fall must make and are simply perfection slathered with honey butter or stuffed with holiday ham.

 Instructions

-- In a mixing bowl, mix together the flour, brown sugar, salt, cinnamon and nutmeg.
-Cut in the cold butter using a pastry blender or your food processor until it resembles cornmeal.
+• In a medium mixing bowl use a whisk to sift together self rising flour, brown sugar, cinnamon, salt and nutmeg.
+Cut in the cold butter using a pastry blender or pulse in a food processor until it resembles cornmeal.

-- Mix together the pureed sweet potatoes and cream in a separate bowl.
-Add to the dry ingredients and mix just until moistened.
+• In a separate medium bowl whisk together pureed sweet potatoes and cream.
+Add to the dry ingredients mixing just until moistened.

-- Turn onto a floured board and roll or pat about ¾ inches thick.
+• Turn dough out onto a lightly floured surface.
+Roll or pat about 3/4 inches thick.

 Notes

-To make homemade sweet potato puree, bake two sweet potatoes at 375°F for 50 minutes.
+To make homemade sweet potato puree, bake two medium or one large sweet potatoes at 375°F for 50 minutes.
 Cool and peel.
 Puree the pulp, freezing any extra for a future batch of sweet potato biscuits.

 Nutrition